-Beginning in the 2018 premium year, the WCB will adopt enhancements to its Rate Model based on recommendations that came from an external actuary’s (Eckler) review in 2016.
+The WCB has adopted changes to its rate model which will impact the rates employers pay.
+The WCB enhanced its rate model based on recommendations that came from an external actuary’s (Eckler) review in 2016.

 Impact to premiums employers pay

-Implementing the enhancements to the model will result in changes to some premium rates.
-Many employers’ rates will not be affected, some will decrease and some rate codes will increase.
-Understand the impact to your rate code by viewing the recorded Industry session associated with your rate code.
+Transition to the enhanced model will result in changes to some industries’ rates.
+Some employers’ rates will not be affected, some will decrease and some rate codes will increase.
+Understand more about the possible changes to your rate code by viewing the past recorded industry session associated with your rate code.

 When will the enhanced model be implemented?